huanfengc/data-structure-algo-practice/README.md

 This repository contains selected problems from LeetCode.
 They are used for learning and practising various data structures and algorithms.

 Each problem is solved in a couple of different ways among which the time and space complexities are analysed.
-Without any doubt, most of the solutions (if not 100%) have been worked out (for long) by the active community and shared in various forums or videos online.
-I am grateful for learning and getting inspiration from all these resources.
+Without any doubt, most of the solutions (if not 100%) to these problems have been worked out (for a long long) by the community and shared in forums or videos online.
+The owner of this repository is grateful for learning and getting inspiration from all these resources.

 ## Stack & Queue